 - T 12.3.1 The university name must be written fully.
-Only the following abbreviations in the university name are accepted, if the city name is written fully: - University \rightarrow Uni - Technical University \rightarrow TU - University of Applied Sciences → UAS - Berufsakademie → BA - If the university officially uses an abbreviation in their proper name, this abbreviation is accepted. - T 12.3.2 The university name must be displayed and written in Roman Sans-Serif characters of at least 50 mm high on both sides of the vehicle. - T12.3.3 The characters must be clearly visible at a distance and placed on a high contrast background.
+Only the following abbreviations in the university name are allowed, if the city name is written fully: - University \rightarrow Uni - Technical University \rightarrow TU - University of Applied Sciences \rightarrow UAS - Berufsakademie \rightarrow BA - If the university officially uses an abbreviation in their proper name, this abbreviation is allowed. - T 12.3.2 The university name must be displayed and written in Roman Sans-Serif characters of at least 50 mm high on both sides of the vehicle. - T 12.3.3 The characters must be clearly visible at a distance and placed on a high contrast background.